2022 India Open: Prize money

-Impact of COVID-19 on the tournament
+Impact of COVID-19

 Due to COVID-19, the tournament was held behind closed doors at K. D. Jadhav Indoor Hall with the participating players tested for COVID-19 daily.

 However, there were many shuttlers withdrawing from the tournament before and during the tournament.
 On 7 January 2022, the entire England contingent withdrew before the competition started after Sean Vendy and Nathan Robertson was tested positive with COVID-19.
 On 12 January 2022, seven Indian shuttlers, including Srikanth Kidambi was withdrawn for the same reason.
 Rodion Alimov and Alina Davletova had to withdraw as well after Alimov was tested positive, giving Terry Hee and Tan Wei Han a walkover on their mixed doubles semi-finals.